 Herbs and spices have long been used for culinary purposes as well as medicinal reasons.
 But one herb in particular ranks high above the rest when it comes to lowering cholesterol naturally: oregano.

 Oregano was first used by the ancient Greek physicians who prescribed it for a variety of ailments.
 In fact, Hippocrates, the “father of medicine,” often used oregano as an antiseptic.
 In North America, the medicinal use of oregano dates back to the early 1900s.
-Today, oregano is used for multiple applications, but one of the most impressive involves the protection of heart health.
+Today, oregano is used for multiple applications, but one of the most impressive involves the protection of heart health and lowering cholesterol naturally.

 Get a FREE Special Report from the editors of University Health News, Heart Health: High blood pressure symptoms, heart attack symptoms, heart murmurs, enlarged heart, congestive heart failure, and more.

 Oregano oil is an essential oil derived from the Origanum Vulgare species of the herb.
 It contains a variety of plant ingredients including tocopherol, rosmarinic acid, carvacrol, and thymol, which account for many of its antioxidant benefits.